osteele/p5-server/RELEASING.md

 `p5-analysis` is versioned before `p5-server` so that the server's dependency always refers to an available analysis package.

-The repository must define an `NPM_TOKEN` Actions secret for npm publication.
-The npm packages should also trust the GitHub Actions release workflow for npm provenance.
+Each npm package must trust `osteele/p5-server` and the `release.yml` GitHub Actions workflow for publication.
+The workflow uses npm trusted publishing, so it does not require a long-lived npm token. npm adds provenance attestations to the published packages automatically.